raul1991/diver.js/README.md

 # diver.js
-Dives deep into the DOM and dumps it in the object literal notation.
+Dives deep into the DOM and dumps it as a js object.

 # How it works ?
 It works by accepting a root-node-id and an empty object.
 Now it traverses the complete tree and translates every leaf node having an id and a name into its corresponding object literal notation.
 The name of the leaf node would be translated into an object key and its value will be that key's value.